Walter Prescott Webb: Ideas

 been so powerful as to put a characteristic mark upon everything that survives within its borders", pointing to the revolver, barbed wire, and the windmill as essential to its settlement.
 He claims that the 98th meridian constitutes an "institutional fault", with "practically every institution that was carried across it... either broken and remade or else greatly altered".
 The book was hailed as one of the top contributions to Am. history since World War I by the Social Science Research Council in 1939.

 Webb's The Texas Rangers (1935) was a pungent and learned treatment of a frontier institution, but is regarded by many modern historians as an apologia for border violence perpetuated by Rangers against Mexican-Americans.
 The economic domination of the North, through the tariff, Civil War pensions, and patent monopolies, and the development of the centralized economy dominated by 200 major corporations (over the South and West, which contained the largest share of natural resources) was the theme of Divided We Stand (1937).

 More Water for Texas (1954) popularized and vitalized a federal study of what he regarded as the most serious problem of his state.
 The Webb thesis focused on the fragility of the Western environment, pointing out the aridity of the territory and the dangers of an industrialized West.

 In 1951 Webb published The Great Frontier, proposing the Boom Hypothesis, that the new lands discovered by Christopher Columbus in 1492 ran out by 1900, closing the frontier and giving the U.S. economic and ecological problems, threatening the future of individualism, capitalism, and democracy.

-O'Har (2006) shows that in his classic interdisciplinary history of the post-Civil War West, Webb develops dominant characteristics of the Great Plains – treelessness, level terrain, and semiaridity – and examines effect on the lives of people from very different environments.
+In a 2006 Technology and Culture review of The Great Frontier, George O'Har shows that in Webb's classic interdisciplinary history of the post-Civil War West, he develops dominant characteristics of the Great Plains – treelessness, level terrain, and semiaridity – and examines effect on the lives of people from very different environments.
 To succeed, pioneers made radical readjustments in their way of life, eschewed traditions, and altered social institutions.
-Webb believed what set the Great Plains apart from other regions was its individualism, innovation, democracy, and lawlessness, themes he derived from the Frontier Thesis of Frederick Jackson Turner.
+O'Har notes that Webb believed what set the Great Plains apart from other regions was its individualism, innovation, democracy, and lawlessness, thus putting him into the school of Frederick Jackson Turner's Frontier Thesis.
 His focus is said to have missed the emergence of a national empire, and others criticize him for failing to acknowledge the roles played by women, Indians, and Mexicans.